 Our Services for Locating Missing Beneficiaries

-Please read our blog post, Solicitors You Need Us! to learn more about our beneficiary tracing and our experience working with the legal sector, tracing beneficiaries on a global scale.
+Please read our blog post, Solicitors You Need Us! to learn more about our beneficiary tracing and experience working with the legal sector.
+For instance, our ability to trace beneficiaries on a global scale.

 Due to the nature of the industry, we are aware that no two cases are the same, so we offer our clients 4 flexible fee options.

-What is it? – This is our ability to locate missing beneficiaries who may be entitled to an estate.
-We locate beneficiaries to cases of testacy (with a will) and intestacy (without a will).
+What is it? – We locate beneficiaries to cases of testacy (with a will) and intestacy (without a will).
 Beneficiaries can be difficult to locate, they may have changed their name, changed address or even moved abroad.

 Why do we do it? – Because a solicitor HAS to legally be seen giving the beneficiaries of an estate their legal entitlement and in many cases the rightful heirs can not be found.